Great UK WaterBlitz - Earthwatch Europe

 Who can take part in the Great UK WaterBlitz?

-Anyone who wants to help fight for better water quality can take part in the Great UK WaterBlitz.
-We want people across the UK to measure their water quality over the weekend of the 20-23rd September so that we can create a national picture of the health of our rivers.
+Anyone who wants to help fight for better freshwater quality can take part in the Great UK WaterBlitz.
+You must be available to go outside and spend 20 minutes over the weekend of the 24-27 April testing a freshwater river, stream, lake, pond, canal or wetland.

 Where can I test?